Do you suffer from ‘the winter blues’?

 I’m digging deep and calling on my resilience to dampen down the stress response.
 The daily walk is once again a lifesaver, but these days on the rare opportunity to go out alone I do more than simply stomp to get my steps in and heart rate up.

-Cardio exercise is important, so I’ll do at least 30 minutes at a brisk pace, but I also allow myself enough time afterwards for a slow and meandering wander, without any real destination in mind, merely basking in soft fascination at my surroundings.
+Cardio exercise is important, so I’ll do at least 30 minutes at a brisk pace, but I also allow myself enough time afterwards for some nature-based mindfulness.
+A slow and meandering wander, without any real destination in mind, merely basking in soft fascination at my surroundings.

 And yes, you can still go Forest Bathing in winter, and I am confident that if you slow down and intentionally engage your senses (look, listen, feel and smell), you will notice winter beauty all around that you’d otherwise miss.